Retirees should report all changes in family status. Read More

 Retirees should report all changes in family status to the NYC Health Benefits Program within 30 days after the event.
 Changes include adding a dependent due to marriage, domestic partnership, birth or adoption of a child, and to drop dependents due to death, divorce, termination of domestic partnership, or a child reaching an ineligible age.
 If a covered dependent loses eligibility, that person may obtain benefits through the COBRA Continuation of Benefits provisions.

-The Retiree Health Benefits Transfer Period is held every other year, in even-numbered years.Read More
+The Retiree Health Benefits Transfer Period is held every year, in the Fall.Read More

-A Health Benefits Transfer Period is held in even-numbered years.
+A Health Benefits Transfer Period is held annually.
 During this period, all retirees may transfer from their current health plan to any other plan for which they are eligible, or they may add Optional Rider coverage to their present plan (the Optional Rider can be dropped at any time).

 Exception: When transferring into a Medicare HMO plan other than during Transfer Periods, transfers will become effective on the first day of the month following the processing of the special health plan application provided by the health plan.